 Of Smokes and Cell Phone Etiquette

 It is traditional on Star Island to maintain a simple, natural atmosphere.
-Accordingly, we ask that you limit mobile phone use to your room.
+Accordingly, we ask that you avoid talking on your mobile phone except in your room.
 Or if you can’t get reception in your room, there is a good out-of-the-way spot around the corner at the end of the Oceanic porch (details at our orientation.)
 Similarly, if you bring a laptop computer, please limit use to your room and/or the “business center”.
-(In the spirit of our meditation retreat, please keep your cell phone on silent, non-vibration mode – or turned off for the week!)
+(In the spirit of our meditation retreat, please keep your cell phone on silent, non-vibration mode.)

 If you smoke, there are a couple things you need to know.
 Smoking is restricted to just a few places on the island, and smoking elsewhere results in a mandatory trip home on the next boat.
 (This will be explained at the Island orientation, Saturday afternoon.)
 Also, you should bring what you need, because there is no tobacco for sale on Star.